amadeakimmins/wdi-final-project/README.md

 - This project was really enjoyable.
 I aimed to keep the idea behind it simple and to focus on making it as clean and finished as I could.
 I love styling so this meant I could really put a lot of effort into making it look as good as I could in the week we had.

-- I also really liked React and the way it is laid out and has thrown out the MVC convention.

 ---

 ### Future Features